chipkent/test-julia-grpc/README.md

 # How to run things

-To get a stable and portable development environment for this work, Docker used.
+To get a stable and portable development environment for this work, Docker is used.
 To start this environment, run:

 ```bash
 ./run.sh